MapColonies/polygon-parts-worker/README.md

 The worker processes two main types of jobs:

 1. **Ingestion Jobs** (`Ingestion_New`, `Ingestion_Update`, `Ingestion_Swap_Update`)
-   - **Validations Task**: Reads shapefile in chunks, validates features, and sends polygon parts to the Polygon Parts Manager for validation
+   - **Validation Task**: Reads shapefile in chunks, validates features, and sends polygon parts to the Polygon Parts Manager for validation

 2. **Export Jobs** (`Export`)
    - **Polygon Parts Task**: Retrieves polygon parts from the Polygon Parts Manager and merges features into GeoPackage files